demystifyfp/demystifyfp/content/clojure/marketplace-middleware/ranging-items-in-marketplaces.md

   ::message)
 ```

-The next step is parsing the xml content to a ranging message that statsifies the above spec.
+The next step is parsing the XML content to a ranging message that satisfies the above spec.

-The [parse](https://clojuredocs.org/clojure.xml/parse) function from `clojure.xml` namespace parses the XML and returns a tree of xml elements.
+The [parse](https://clojuredocs.org/clojure.xml/parse) function from `clojure.xml` namespace parses the XML and returns a tree of XML elements.

 ```clojure
 wheel.middleware.ranging==> (clojure.xml/parse (java.io.StringBufferInputStream. "{above xml content}"))